For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 And I think it has limited his appeal.

-But if if if he was right, if the difference in winning versus losing is getting four and a half to five million evangelicals to show up, then that's what he's been trying to do.
+But if he was right, if the difference in winning versus losing is getting four and a half to five million evangelicals to show up, then that's what he's been trying to do.

 That's where he's targeting, and you can see it.

-Now along comes Trump, and everybody's now having to rethink what they thought they do that evangelicals are, what the definition of an evangelical is.
+Now, along comes Trump, and everybody's now having to rethink what they thought they do, that evangelicals are, what the definition of an evangelical is.

 It doesn't have any effect on the way they campaign or govern.